Edward Burger

-Edward Burger Burger (born December 10, 1964) is a mathematician and President Emeritus of Southwestern University in Georgetown, Texas.
+Edward Bruce Burger (born December 10, 1964) is an American mathematician and President Emeritus of Southwestern University in Georgetown, Texas.
 Previously, he was the Francis Christopher Oakley Third Century Professor of Mathematics at Williams College, and the Robert Foster Cherry Professor for Great Teaching at Baylor University.
 He also had been named to a single-year-appointment as vice provost of strategic educational initiatives at Baylor University in February 2011.
 He currently serves as the president and CEO of St. David's Foundation.

 Burger has been honored as a leader in education.
 He has been a keynote speaker, invited special session speaker, or the conference chair at a number of American Mathematical Society, Mathematical Association of America, and the National Council of Teachers of Mathematics conferences.

 During the late 1980s Burger was featured at a stand-up comedy club in Austin, Texas and also was an 'independent contractor', writing for Jay Leno.
 Today he has a weekly program on higher education, thinking, and learning produced by NPR's Austin affiliate KUT called Higher ED.

 Education

-Graduated from Connecticut College in 1985, where he had earned B.A. summa cum laude with distinction in mathematics, in 1990, he was awarded his Ph.D. in mathematics from The University of Texas at Austin.
+Burger graduated from Connecticut College in 1985, where he had earned B.A., summa cum laude, with distinction in mathematics.
+In 1990, he was awarded his Ph.D. in mathematics from the University of Texas at Austin.
 He did his postdoctoral work at the University of Waterloo in Canada.
 In 2013 he was awarded an LL.D. from Williams College.